Obituary of George T. Dunn

 George will be remembered not only for his business acumen, civic participation, and personal interests, but also as a man of exceptional insight and kindness.
 He especially enjoyed conversations with family, good friends and new acquaintances, and had a rare gift for listening and paying close attention to the people and world around him.
 He was curious, took continuing education classes, and loved to read.

 George was predeceased by his wife of 70 years, Betty, and is survived by daughters Carolyn (Brockport, NY) and Julia (San Diego, CA) Dunn; his two sons, Todd (m.
 Sharon Dalaba) and John (m.
 Wendy Wilkin) Dunn, all of Spencerport, NY; and six grandchildren: Dena (m.
 David Milliner) and Laura Emmerson; Erin and Colin Dunn; and James and Kate Dunn.
 Calling hours will be Tuesday, December 21, 4–7 p.m., at Fowler Funeral Home in Brockport.
 The burial will take place at a later date, and a memorial celebration of life service for Betty and George at St. Luke’s Episcopal Church will be held on Saturday, January 22, at 11 a.m., to be followed by a gathering at the Morgan Manning House.
-Donations in George’s memory can be made to St. Luke’s Episcopal Church or the Western Monroe Historical Society Morgan Manning House in Brockport.To send flowers to the family or plant a tree in memory of George Dunn, please visit Tribute Store
+Donations in George’s memory can be made to St. Luke’s Episcopal Church or the Western Monroe Historical Society Morgan Manning House in Brockport.To plant a beautiful memorial tree in memory of George Dunn, please visit our Tree Store

 Celebration of Life for Betty and George Dunn Rescheduled for April 30, 2022